ror-study-group/cucumber-blog/README.md

 ####Start with Cucumber
 ***
 Remember the BDD Cycle?
 We have to start with a failing (red) Acceptance Test.
-In this case, our Acceptance Tests will written with Cucumber.
+In this case, our Acceptance Tests are written with Cucumber.

 #####Features
 In Cucumber we make a **Feature** first and a Feature includes one or more **Scenarios**.